IR35 – What should agencies & hirers do between now & April 2023?

 What should recruitment businesses be doing now to prepare?

-The existing IR35 Off Payroll Rules still apply; therefore, ALL existing responsibilities to meet Reasonable Care and receive, review and accept an SDS remain, and the potential risk for non-compliance remains.
+The existing IR35 Off-Payroll Rules still apply; therefore, ALL existing responsibilities to meet Reasonable Care and receive, review and accept an SDS remain, and the potential risk for non-compliance remains.
 Therefore, continue following ‘whatever’ IR35 compliance solution – to include systems, processes and controls in a BAU status.

 • Do not make any ‘knee jerk’ changes to policy or processes aligned to your recruitment and onboarding processes; remain in a state of BAU right up until 6th April 2023